Shuntao-Wang/clip-finetuning-findingemo/README.md

 This repository focuses on methodological transparency and reproducibility.

+The following files and directories are generated automatically during execution and are therefore not included in this repository:

+- `findingemo_subset_images/`
+- `findingemo_subset_labels.json`
+- `models/`

+They will be created automatically when running the scripts in the prescribed order.

 ## Customization

 This codebase is designed to be adaptable to dataset updates and different usage scenarios.